Is Crypto a Commodity or Security?

 While Bitcoin was invented as a digital currency, there’s been a lot of debate over how to categorize the nascent cryptocurrency market.

 Cryptocurrencies have taken off among speculative investors from both the retail and professional camps.
-That’s caused prices of virtual currencies like Bitcoin to soar in recent years.
-However, cryptocurrencies, including Bitcoin, haven’t become popular as a means of payment.
+However, many cryptocurrencies, including Bitcoin, haven’t become popular as a means of payment.

 So are cryptocurrencies actually currencies?
 Or are they closer to securities, like stocks and bonds, or closer to assets like commodities?

 How to classify cryptocurrencies has become a central question because it will likely determine how the market is regulated and ultimately, how it matures and grows.
 Here’s a closer look at the debate into whether cryptocurrencies like Bitcoin are a security or commodity.

 A security is broadly defined as a financial instrument that has value and can be traded.
 In everyday usage, it’s a word that encompasses stocks, bonds, exchange-traded funds (ETFs) as well as other investments.

 Securities are closely regulated by the Securities and Exchange Commission (SEC), while commodities are regulated by the Commodity Futures Trading Commission (CFTC).